Phalashruti

-A phalashruti (फलश्रुति) is a meritorious verse in Hindu literature, appearing at the end of a text or one of its constituent sections.
+A phalashruti (फलश्रुति) is a verse at the end of a text which asserts the value of the text and the benefits of attending to it.
+It is a genre convention of Hindu literature, appearing at the end of a text or one of its constituent sections.
 Such a verse offers a description of the benefits that could be accrued by an adherent from the recitation or listening to a given text.
 It may also extol the prominence of a work, as well as provide the appropriate context for its perusal.

 Etymology

 Phalaśruti is a Sanskrit compound word consisting of the words phala (lit. 'fruit') and śruti (lit. 'listening'), literally translating to, "fruits of listening".